rizinorg/cutter/docs/source/building.rst

 Preparing Breakpad
 -------------------

+If you want to build Cutter with crash handling system, you want prepare Breakpad before.
 For this simply run one of the scripts (according to your OS) from root Cutter directory:

 .. code:: sh